Specialising in single story only and residential dwellings.

 When using unfiltered scheme water and detergents you get a similar outcome, but if you don't rinse off the detergent properly the panels dry and are left with a sticky residue from the detergent causing your panels to become dirtier quicker and harder to clean the next time.

-Using the correct PH neutral mixed bed resins for removing total dissolved solids gives your panels a better chance of staying cleaner in between washes.
+Using the correct Dionised water cleaning systems ensures your solar panels are final rinsed with PH neutral mixed bed resins for removing total dissolved solids gives your panels a streak free clean.

 We use adjustable water fed brushes simply because they allow a constant and adjustable amount of water to safely remove the soiling and clean the panels without damaging the surface coatings.
-We use adjustable water fed poles so we can safely and easily reach your solar panels without applying heavy downward pressure, which can cause irreversible damage to internal parts of the panels.
+We use adjustable water fed poles so we can safely and easily reach your solar panels without standing on your solar panels, which can cause irreversible damage to internal parts of the panels.

 The hose system we use has great all round advantages.